lkilcher/dolfyn/xarray_dev_TODO.md

 3. Refactor code to call/pull from xarray “Dataset”
 		- Start with ADV code
 		- Update this list as things become clearer
-		- Update ADCP code with xarray since it appears outdated
+		- Update ADCP code with xarray since some routines appear in need of updating

 		- Testing - compare h5py DOLfYN to xarray DOLfYN output
 		- Update documentation from step 2 with xarray referencing – API object/function arguments and keywords shouldn’t change